stjude-biohackathon/BioShinyModules/requirement.md

 It consumes a reactive variable (data)

 ### Organisation
+This [tutorial](https://shiny.rstudio.com/articles/modules.html) is really nice and explain a lots of interesting thing.
 Each modules could be stored in different files.
 We can create a template for the different modules we want.